Pros and cons of having your cameras smashed

 State-of-the-art video surveillance software have embedded video analytics that notify all authorized personnel not only when motion is detected in the field of view of cameras.
 They will also send alerts about cameras being tampered with – sudden changes in camera’s image (too bright or too dark), angle, lost connection or “freezes”.
 Moreover, enhanced video analytics systems will even let operators and/or administrators know when the “health” of the whole system is at stake: free disk space or RAM running out, database changes or incorrect server restart is detected.
 Notifications are available in the form of your choice, from emails to SMS and to a sound alarm.

 Sabotage detector in Xeoma

-Starting from 15.3.30, Xeoma offers not just edge-cutting on-screen diagnostics but also the “Problems Detector” module.
-Video analytics behind this sabotage detector provide automatic notifications of the form of choice when camera are being tampered with or when system’s “health” is involved.
+To provide unsupervised system health monitoring Xeoma offers not just edge-cutting on-screen diagnostics but also the “Problems Detector” module.
+Video analytics behind this sabotage detector provide automatic notifications of the form of choice about the scene changes (when camera is being tampered with) or when system’s “health” is involved.

 Enhanced video analytics, flexible configuration and modular structure help you set up the system to give notifications for certain cameras when you want them.
 For example, you could send a notification to the system administrator when signal from one camera is lost but when it’s another camera – guarding the safe – trigger an alarm at once.
 Several types of notifications can be connected to the same camera.